tripur3121/Tech-Resources/README.md

 ## Resume Enhancement Tools
 1) [Resume Worded](https://resumeworded.com/index.php) <br>
 Designed by top recruiters, their AI-powered platform instantly gives you tailored feedback on your resume and LinkedIn profile.
-Land 5x more interviews, opportunities and job offers.
+Land 5x more interviews, opportunities, and job offers.

 ## Blockchain
 1) [BlockGeeks](https://blockgeeks.com/) <br>
 BlockGeeks offers a range of online courses and tutorials on blockchain technology.
-It's a great resource for anyone looking to deepen their understanding of how blockchain works.(some free courses are also available)
+It's a great resource for anyone looking to deepen their understanding of blockchain. (some free courses are also available)
 2) [CryptoZombies](https://cryptozombies.io/) <br>
 CryptoZombies is an interactive school that teaches you all you need to know about blockchain technology.
 Make your own crypto-collectibles game to learn how to construct smart contracts.

 ## Interview Practice Tools
 1) [LiveChat](https://www.livechat.com/typing-speed-test/#/) <br>
-LiveChat's typing speed test is a tool designed to measure how fast and accurately a user can type in a given amount of time.
+LiveChat's typing speed test is designed to measure how fast and accurately a user can type in a given amount of time.
 2) [My Interview Practice](https://myinterviewpractice.com/) <br>
 This website offers a complete online video course, guides, and worksheets to help you prepare for the interview.
 They also have interactive tools to help you practice and improve your interviewing skills.